k4iru/discussion/README.md

 - [x] Logged in users can post replies in discussion threads
 - [x] On submission page is refreshed and updated
 - [x] User post count is updated

+##Bryan Hughes
+###Trailers
+- [#] User can search a number between 1 and 250
+- [#] The data is validated a Database connection is established
+- [#] A query is sent to list the top 250 movies
+- [#] If the number inputted by the user matches a rank in the database, show the corresponding trailer
+- [] Display the movie information retreived from the database on the HTML page

+###Posters
+- [] User can search the title of a movie
+- [] A database connection is established
+- [] A query is sent to the database to select all movies LIKE '%user input%'
+- [] Loop through the movie object to display it's poster and information